Updated: 4th March 2021

 Nowadays, many of us have memories of receiving warm honey and lemon for a cold and a cough – either given to us by parent on a spoon or in a drink, or administered to us via cough sweets and medications.
 But was the honey only present to make unpleasant-tasting medicine more palatable, or was there some other benefit to the health?

-On the page links below, I hope I have provided a balanced view and fair summaries, but I am always open to receiving new information.
+On the page links below, I hope I have provided a balanced view of the medicinal and health uses of honey by interrogating the research, but I am always open to receiving new information.

 ALL RIGHTS RESERVED.